nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-20-structured-concurrency.md

 Java 21 Virtual Threads and Structured Concurrency

 # Scenario
-When there are multiple independent tasks to be completed, and one of the tasks fail, there should bne some mechanism to let others know that it failed and let others also failfast (instead of waiting for the other tasks to finish)
+When there are multiple independent tasks to be completed, and one of the tasks fail, there should be some mechanism to let others know that it has failed and let others also fail-fast (instead of waiting for the other tasks to finish)

 # Interrupts and Thread Cancellation